Tumult97/Obsidian-Files/Reviews/John.md

-You are still the face of the team. from what i hear you are the charismatic, professional
+You are still the face of the team.
+From what I hear you are the charismatic, professional and well formed face, wall and